 Federal, state and local laws relating to the protection of the environment affect the company's manufacturing operations.
 The company has provided for the estimated cost to complete remediation where the company has determined that it is probable that the company will incur such costs in the future, including those for which it has been named a Potentially Responsible Party (PRP) by the Environmental Protection Agency or similarly designated by other environmental agencies.
 The company has been designated a PRP under federal Superfund laws at 14 hazardous waste sites and under state Superfund laws at 10 sites.
 It is difficult to estimate the timing and ultimate amount of environmental cleanup costs to be incurred in the future due to the uncertainties regarding the extent of the required cleanup and the status of the law, regulations and their interpretations.
 Nonetheless, to assess the potential impact on the company's financial statements, management estimates the total reasonably possible remediation costs that could be incurred by the company.
 Such estimates take into consideration the professional judgment of the company's environmental engineers and, when necessary, consultation with outside environmental specialists.
 In most instances, only a range of reasonably possible costs can be estimated.
-However, in the determination of accruals, the most probable amount is used when determinable and the company for expressibility is established and the costs can be reasonably estimated.
+However, in the determination of accruals, the most probable amount is used when determinable and the minimum is used when no single amount is more probable.
+The company records accruals for environmental cleanup costs in the accounting period in which the company's responsibility is established and the costs can be reasonably estimated.
 The company does not anticipate and record insurance recoveries before collection is probable.
-Management estimates that at December 31, 2000, the range of reasonably possible furue costs for environmental remediation, including Superfund sites, is \$69 million to \$98 million, of which \$79 million has been accrued.
-Should other PRPs not pay their allocable share of remediation, including superfund sites, is \$69 million to those already estimated and accrued.
-The company's financial position, results of operations, or cash flows.
+Management estimates that at December 31, 2000, the range of reasonably possible future costs for environmental remediation, including Superfund sites, is \$69 million to \$98 million, of which \$79 million has been accrued.
+Should other PRPs not pay their allocable share of remediation co